A Functional Medicine Guide To Histamine Intolerance: Symptoms, Causes + Diet

 - disorders like mastocytosis, which leads to too many mast cells

 Take our inflammation quiz

 Bacterial growth in foods left unrefrigerated can increase histamine.
-Eat fresh foods and freeze leftover immediately in single-serve portions to avoid triggering histamine intolerance.
+Eat fresh foods and freeze leftovers immediately in single-serve portions to avoid triggering histamine intolerance.

 For a low-histamine diet, (3) focus on these foods:

 - Coconut milk

 - Egg yolk